Back-End System of BURSTT: Main array system

 The factorized beamforming process can be expressed by the equation:

-where $F_{mk}$ and $S_{nj}$ are the first and second beamform matrices, respectively, $V$ is the antenna voltage, $B$ is the beamformed voltage, and $\nu$ stands for the spectral frequency.
-The indices $j$ and $k$ run from 1 to 16 for an array of $16\times16$ antennas.
+$F_{mk}$ and $S_{nj}$ are the first and second beamform matrices, respectively, $V$ is the antenna voltage, $B$ is the beamformed voltage, and $\nu$ stands for the spectral frequency.
+The indices $j$ and $k$ run from 1 to 16, corresponding to the number antennas in a row and the number of rows, for an array of $16\times16$ antennas.
 The number of beams to form is an arbitrary parameter limited only by the computing power.
 In the current phase, BURSTT-256 adopts 16 directions in each of $\theta^X_m$ and $\theta^Y_n$ (i.e. for a total of 256 beams).
 The indices $m$ and $n$ thus run from 1 to 16.
+The choice of the beamform matrices were also specified above, where the beam spacing is defined by the reference wavelength $\lambda_0 = c/\mathrm{400~MHz}$ and the spacing $\Delta X = \mathrm{1.0~m}$, $\Delta Y = \mathrm{0.5~m}$.
+The arbitrary offset terms $O^X$ and $O^Y$ are applied to shift the sky-coverage when needed.
+They are usaully set to evenly distribute the beams with respect to zenith.
+A demonstration of the beam distribution can be found in Figure~\ref{fig:256beams}.
+The factors $A_k(\nu)$ and $R_j(\nu)$ denote the complex weighting factors for each antenna and each row, respectively.
+These factors act to compensate the instrumental delays, normalize the bandpass function for each antenna and weight each antenna by their sensitivity.
+The delay and sensitivity weighting can be derived from the eigenvector of the covariance matrix between antennas when the Sun is in the field of view.
+In addition, the $A_k(\nu)$ factors, being applied to channelized data with an 18-bit depth in the FPGA, has the potential to mitigate RFI.
+The RFI mitigation is currently not implemented.
+Further investigation is deferred to another work.